Recovering From Victimization

-There are some good pieces written by victims who have no other qualifications, some pieces created by “recovering personality disorders”, and some good pieces by professionals that have no experience personally or professionally with personality disorder.
+There are some good pieces written by victims who have no other qualifications, some pieces created by “recovering personality disorders,” and some good pieces by professionals that have no experience personally or professionally with personality disorders.
 The best information comes from writers who have both professional and experiential qualifications.

 The first order of education is for the victim to learn about the disorder and understand how their perpetrator is expressing the disorder.
 Again, locating quality material is important, and the victim would do well to follow the guideline of examining just who is providing the material that they are reading.
-There is a tendency in the literature and popular culture to latch on to “catch-phrases” that while sometimes a helpful shorthand, can degrade accuracy of education.
+There is a tendency in the literature and popular culture to latch on to “catch-phrases” that, while sometimes helpful shorthand, can degrade the accuracy of education.

 The differences between diagnoses in the Cluster B disorder group can be subtle and are important for victims to understand.
 In addition, the variations of definitions for “psychopath” and “sociopath” can vary widely and are as much legal terms as they are psychological ones.
 For example, these two terms do not appear in the manual used by clinicians in the field of mental health, and the symptoms are shared under the designation “antisocial personality disorder.”

 In addition, individuals with one of these described disorders will have varying, unique ways of expressing their disorder.
 Studying a perpetrators’ unique pattern of behaviors and the reactive-interactive dynamics of the perpetrator-victim pair is a necessary part of being able to learn to manage the personality disorder if a victim is in an unavoidable contact situation.